-Each College Panhellenic will contact the NPC office by email or phone when a women's-only sorority requests to become an associate member of the College Panhellenic Association.
-The College Panhellenic Council will determine the additional criteria required to be met in determining associate member status at its campus and incorporate those criteria into its College Panhellenic Association bylaws, taking into account each of the following:
+Each College Panhellenic will contact the NPC office by email or phone when an organization requests to become an associate member of the College Panhellenic Association and NPC will determine if they meet the eligibility requirements.
+The College Panhellenic Council will determine additional criteria required to be met in determining associate member status at its campus and incorporate those criteria into its College Panhellenic Association bylaws, taking into account each of the following:

-- All chapters involved in the College Panhellenic Association, regardless of their membership class, must be women's-only organizations. - The minimum membership size requirements of the prospective associate member organization, with a stated requirement that women in the prospective associate member organization must not be members of any other organizations currently in the College Panhellenic Association. - The length of time a group must be in existence before applying for associate member status. - The internal governance policies the applying group must have before being granted associate member status, with a stated requirement that the applying group's risk management policies and practices (including policies on alcohol, social functions and hazing) comply with the requirements of the College Panhellenic Association's and host institution's policies and with applicable laws.

-- The vote requirement necessary for the College Panhellenic to approve applications for associate member status (e.g., a simple majority, two-thirds vote). - The process by which applications for associate membership will be received and considered. - Any other matter deemed pertinent to associate member status by the College Panhellenic.
+- All chapters involved in the College Panhellenic Association, regardless of their membership class must be women's-only organizations. - The minimum membership size requirement of the prospective associate member organization, with a stated requirement that women in the prospective associate member organization must not be members of any other organizations currently in the College Panhellenic Association. - The length of time a group must exist before applying for associate member status. - The internal governance policies the applying group must have before being granted associate member status, with a stated requirement that the applying group's risk management policies and practices (including policies on alcohol, social functions and hazing) comply with the requirements of the College Panhellenic Association's and host institution's policies and with applicable laws. - The vote requirement necessary for the College Panhellenic to approve applications for associate member status (e.g., a simple majority, two-thirds vote). - The process by which applications for associate membership will be received and considered. - Any other matter deemed pertinent to associate member status by the College Panhellenic.